simonehagey/ExoPdot/README.md

 ...
 ```
 The second section of the file allows one to choose (1-yes, 0-no) whether to perform the sigma-clipping routine and/or fit the apsidal
 precession model.
-The precession model is not chosen by default for time considerations.
+The precession model is not chosen by default.
 Additionally, the desired number of
 MCMC iterations (total) and number of burn-in iterations can be defined for each model (in the order: linear, decay, precession).
 Note that for all iterations of the (optional) sigma-clipping routine, the number of MCMC iterations is hardcoded to 100,000
 for efficiency, so in the settings file the user is selecting the number of iterations for the final model fit at the